 They run a small ice-cream shop with various ice-cream flavors using milk from their own cows - talk about fresh!

-Inside the farm, you can find a shop where they sell the iconic Icelandic skyr yogurt, as well as a great restaurant serving traditional local food.
+Inside the farm, you can find a shop where they sell the iconic Icelandic skyr yogurt, as well as a great restaurant serving traditional Icelandic food.

 This historical site was perhaps the most important place in the country during the Middle Ages.
 It was the de-facto capital of Iceland from 1056 to 1785 as it became Iceland’s main political and cultural center.